We charge a flat rate of $15 for shipping.

 Once you’ve made an online order and provided all your info (such as your prescription and PD), we move pretty quickly.

-Standard single-vision glasses: We aim to ship within 24 hours.
+Standard single-vision glasses: We aim to ship within a week.

 Multifocals and complicated scripts: We order the lenses from our lab partners in Australian and New Zealand immediately.
 Depending on what is needed this takes three days to two weeks to get to us.
 Once we get your lenses, we aim to ship within 24 hours.